Helix Trading 99.3% Higher Over Last Week (HLIX)

-Helix (CURRENCY:HLIX) traded 12.3% higher against the dollar during the twenty-four hour period ending at 21:00 PM ET on August 28th.
-Helix has a total market capitalization of $174,194.41 and approximately $109.00 worth of Helix was traded on exchanges in the last day.
-One Helix coin can currently be purchased for $0.0050 or 0.00000010 BTC on popular cryptocurrency exchanges.
-In the last week, Helix has traded 99.3% higher against the dollar.
+Helix (CURRENCY:HLIX) traded 12.3% higher against the U.S. dollar during the one day period ending at 18:00 PM ET on August 29th.
+In the last week, Helix has traded up 99.3% against the U.S. dollar.
+Helix has a total market capitalization of $174,194.41 and approximately $109.00 worth of Helix was traded on exchanges in the last 24 hours.
+One Helix coin can currently be purchased for approximately $0.0050 or 0.00000010 BTC on exchanges.

 - Zenon (ZNN) traded up 13.8% against the dollar and now trades at $11.56 or 0.00023694 BTC.